brightbox/brightbox-platforms/juju/README.md

 ## Usage

 You create a Juju cluster with the `build-cluster` script.
-This will build a Juju Management Server from scratch, or it can be tailored to select the
+This will build a Juju Management Server from scratch, or it can be tailored to select the [group](https://www.brightbox.com/docs/guides/cli/server-groups/) the cluster will be part of, and the [server types](https://www.brightbox.com/docs/reference/server-types/) used for both the management station and the cluster service machines.
-[group](https://www.brightbox.com/docs/guides/cli/server-groups/) the
-cluster will be part of.

 ## Build a Juju Cluster

 `build-cluster` has several options:

 ```
-build-cluster [-g server group] [-n cluster_number]
+build-cluster [-g server group] [-t server_type] [-m server_type]
+  [-i cluster_size] [-n cluster_number]
 ```
 * `server group` - The group id (in format grp-xxxxx) of the Juju Cluster group you want to use instead of creating a new one.
 Useful if you've already run the command before.
 Find it out by running `brightbox groups`
+* `server type` - The type of server to add to the Juju cluster.
+Select from the list obtained by running `brightbox types`.
+The default is a `4gb.ssd` machine for a cluster machine [-t option] and `512mb.ssd` for the management station [-m option]
+* `cluster size` - The number of cluster service machines to add to the cluster.
+Defaults to 0 so that only the management station is built.
 * `cluster number` - The identifier for this Juju Cluster.
 All brightbox objects associated with the cluster are named with this identifier.
 The default is '1'.